lassoid/active_fields/README.md

     This plugin provides a convenient API, allowing you to write code that meets your specific needs without being forced to use predefined implementations that is hard to extend.

-    But for a quick start you can run a command:
+    However, for a quick start, you can generate a scaffold by running the following command:

-    ```bash
+    ```shell
     bin/rails generate active_fields:scaffold
     ```

-    This command adds a controller, routes and views for managing _Active Fields_, as well as form inputs for _Active Values_ and some useful helper methods.
+    This command generates a controller, routes and views for managing _Active Fields_, along with form inputs for _Active Values_ and some useful helper methods.

-    **Note:** Array field helper uses _Stimulus_ for interactivity.
+    **Note:** The array field helper uses _Stimulus_ for interactivity.
-    If you doesn't have _Stimulus_ in your app just add it, or if you don't want to - implement your own JS code.
+    If your app doesn't already include _Stimulus_, you can [easily add it](https://github.com/hotwired/stimulus-rails).
+    Alternatively, if you prefer not to use _Stimulus_, you should implement your own JavaScript code.

 5. Add _Active Fields_ inputs in _Customizables_ forms and permit their params in controllers

-    There are two _Customizable_ methods returning the _Active Values_ collection:
+    There are two methods available on _Customizable_ models for retrieving _Active Values_:
-    - `active_values` returns existing _Active Values_ only
+    - `active_values` returns collection of only existing _Active Values_.
-    - `initialize_active_values` builds not existing _Active Values_ and returns a full collection of possible _Active Values_
+    - `initialize_active_values` builds any missing _Active Values_ and returns the full collection.

-    What method to use depends on your needs.
-In this example we use `initialize_active_values`.
+    Choose the method that suits your requirements.
+    In most cases, however, `initialize_active_values` is the more suitable option.

     ```erb
     # app/views/posts/_form.html.erb